JoshWang3/Chuwa20250609/Coding/java-assignment-3/README.md

     }
 }
 ```
+-**Overriding**
--**Overriding**: Happen between a superclass and subclass
+	- Happen between a superclass and subclass
-		 Same method name and same parameter list
+	- Same method name and same parameter list
-		 Redefines a method from the parent class
+	- Redefines a method from the parent class
-		 Happens at runtime
+	- Happens at runtime
 ```java
 public class AnimalClass {